 1. Why do you think NAP consistency is a ranking factor at all?

-Well, so let’s do a little bit of history here first.
 Prior to 2012, Google used to reconstitute their local listing index every six weeks.
 They called it rebuilding the world.
 So they used to take their web index, look through all the references to your business and to your phone number and then create a listing for you.

-So prior to 2012, it was critical if you wanted an accurate listing in Google to have NAP consistency everywhere and have it very, very consistent because they would split your listing into two, you would lose rank if they split it up.
+Prior to 2012, it was critical if you wanted an accurate listing in Google to have NAP consistency everywhere and have it very, very consistent because they would split your listing into two, you would lose rank if they split it up.
 After 2012 when they moved to the knowledge panel, they essentially created a canonical record for you with a canonical phone number.

-And at that point, these sort of tertiary and quaternary listings became less important for rank for citation value and less likely to create a bifurcated cluster as it was called.
+At that point, these sort of tertiary and quaternary listings became less important for rank for citation value and less likely to create a bifurcated cluster as it was called.
 But Google, you know, in markets where there aren’t a lot of web signals, in industries where there aren’t a lot of web signals, Google counts mentions of your business as a ranking factor.

 Now obviously, their local algorithm interestingly scales from a shoe shop in Kazakhstan to the Plaza Hotel in New York City, right?
 The Plaza Hotel in New York City has a ton of web links, a ton of web content, a ton of reviews, professional and amateur, whereas the shoe store in Kazakhstan, a shoemaker in Kazakhstan has none of that.